ygonzalez33/Geolocation-function/README.md

 ```

 ## Example
-The following example will help us demonstrate step by step how the function works:
+The following example will help us demonstrate step by step how the function works (please note that you always have to make sure that df you pass as an input has the admin levels variables and the values in `country` are ALWAYS in english, the rest of the admin level variables can be in other languages):

 ```
 data<- data.frame(country = rep("Argentina", 10),